 Install Python 3.7 on Debian 9 Stretch

-Download Python using following command from python official site:
+Now we download Python using the following command from the python official site:

-Once the process is complete, check version of Python 3:
+Once the process is complete, check the version of Python 3:

-Congratulation’s!
+Congratulations!
 You have successfully installed Python.
 Thanks for using this tutorial for installing Python 3 on your Debian 9 system.
-For additional help or useful information, we recommend you to check the official Python web site.
+For additional help or useful information, we recommend you check the official Python website.